shdlabs/SSTorytime/docs/howdoescontextwork.md

 # How does context work?

 Context is the "hard problem" of knowledge management.
+In its simplest form, we use it as disambiguation, like the disambiguation pages in Wikipedia for a name like "queen".
+There are many possible things it could refer to, but only one of them is the one we are looking for.
+We need to be more specific.

-We use the context in which we experienced something as a "lookup key" for memories.
+We use the *context* in which we experienced something as a "lookup key" for memories.
 It's not like the primary keys we feed to a database, e.g.  something like a name, a phone or social security number, etc. Cognitive processes use sensory inputs to encode memory.
 How does one feed that into a directory listing to get an answer?
 And how do we list what was there?

 The knowledge graph is a way of painting a picture of a scene, but we still need to find the right scene.
 Modern recognition methods can match sensory inputs like vision and sound as well as writing now, but